 This deposit type consists of high-grade nepheline minerals hosted in alkalic gabbro that intrudes orogenic zones and accreted terranes.
 Deposits and host intrusives occur along, or adjacent to major fault zones.
 Host rock for the ore-bearing intrusives is mainly carbonate and carbonaceous pyroclastic rock.
 Deposit minerals are urtite with up to 90% nepheline that occur in dikes and complicated alkalic gabbro plutons.
-Associated minerals are titanaugite and lesser apatite. aegirine-augite, titanomagnetite. and pyrrhotite.
-Examples of the deposit type are at Beltesin gol, Dahu-Nurskoye, Mongolia, Russia, and Kharlinskove, Russia.
+Associated minerals are titanaugite and lesser apatite, aegirine-augite, titanomagnetite, and pyrrhotite.
+Examples of the deposit type are at Dahu-Nurskoye and Kharlinskoye, Russia, and Beltesin gol, Mongolia.